 Gasking was a 20-something Australian with a talent for computers.
 He had gained notoriety months earlier when he uploaded to CountingDown.com a camcorder bootleg of the Phantom Menace trailer.
-The grainy footage that Gasking had solicited from a San Francisco reader had the backs of audience members' heads.
+The grainy footage that Gasking had solicited from a San Francisco reader had the backs of audience members’ heads.
 The sound was drowned out by cheering.
-But it didn't matter.
+But it didn’t matter.
 The bootleg footage was for a time the only way to watch the trailer online.
-It propelled CountingDown, which was co-founded by Philip Nakov and Tim Doyle, from a few thousand visits a day to one that was clocking 100,000 — unbelievable traffic by the day's standards.
+It propelled CountingDown, which was co-founded by Philip Nakov and Tim Doyle, from a few thousand visits a day to a site that was clocking 100,000 — unbelievable traffic by the day’s standards.
 It gave the site the geek cred to spearhead lines for The Phantom Menace in L.A., New York and San Francisco.
 Despite this pedigree, Gasking and his friend Genovese were technically the second folks in line for the Phantom Menace.

 Eight miles west, at Mann’s Westwood Village Theatre, 17-year-old Daniel Alter had beaten Gasking and Counting Down to the punch.
 Alter was a self-avowed geek who’d graduated early from high school.
 He’d grown up hearing stories about fans camping out to see Empire Strikes Back and Return of the Jedi in the 1980s.
 He’d camped out himself a few years earlier, when the original trilogy returned to theaters for in 1997.
 But he’d never been first in line.
 This time would be different.
 He daydreamed about it for weeks, and on April 7, 1999, he and a few friends decided that tonight was the night.